Coral Gables Branch Library: Architecture and current building

 Groundbreaking began in 1968 for the 28,000 square-foot-structure built to replace the smaller former library structure on Ponce de Leon Boulevard, and the building was inaugurated in 1969.

 The building was built from native keystone, quarried in the Florida Keys, Honduran Mahogany doors, Spanish clay floor tiles, and wrought iron fixtures.
 The building's Spanish influence is apparent, conforming to Coral Gables' guidelines for Mediterranean Revival style.
 The main reading room has 15-foot high ceilings with exposed wood beams.
 It was designed by Edward T. Rempe, AIA, and his associate, Wray G. Succop, AIA.
 The library's interior is a blend of Spanish and contemporary influence.

-There is an impressive 15x9 foot glazed ceramic tile mural created by artist Katherine (Kay) Pancoast in 1970 in the Margaret M. Beaton Room inside the Coral Gables Branch Library.
+There is an 15x9 foot glazed ceramic tile mural created by artist Katherine (Kay) Pancoast in 1970 in the Margaret M. Beaton Room inside the Coral Gables Branch Library.
 The mural depicts local historic major landmarks throughout the city and native flora and fauna.
 The grounds contain walkways and gardens, including a tropical butterfly garden, and fountains.

 In 2000, a substantial renovation of the original garden was designed and implemented by the City of Coral Gables thanks to financial and technical assistance by the Coral Gables Garden Club.
 The Coral Gables Garden Club was instrumental in the implementation of the butterfly garden and continues to help maintain it.
 They also donated a sculpture to the library to commemorate the participation of the club which can be found in the lobby of the library.

 The library building as well as the Pancoast mural were designated Coral Gables Historic Landmarks by the Coral Gables Historic Preservation Board on May 20, 2010.
 This was at the request of the Library Advisory Board.

+Following a sustained community campaign led by former City Commissioner Pat Keon and fellow former City Commissioner and literacy advocate Jeannett Slesnick, the library building received an extensive two-year renovation in 2021.
+Taking place from April 2021 to May 2023, the renovation would cost a total of $6.8 million and included a new roof, hurricane-resistant windows, updated electrical and data systems, new furniture and lighting, updated bathrooms, as well as restoring the exposed wooden beams, wrought-iron chandeliers, floor tiles and the ornate wooden base of the main service desk while adding a new quartz countertop.